 Cover Letter - (1) a Cover Letter indicating interest and relevant experience

 Curriculum Vitae - (2) Your most recently updated full C.V.

-- 3-4 references required (contact information only)
+- 3-4 required (contact information only)